 - Destroy volunteers, the unwanted potato or tomato plants that may have grown from the previous year’s planting.

 - Space rows to increase airflow and reduce moisture.

 - Apply fungicides to prevent infection.

 Many fungicides are available for commercial conventional and organic production.
-For Wisconsin-specific fungicide information, refer to Commercial Vegetable Production in Wisconsin (A3422), a guide available through the UW Extension Learning Store website.
+For Wisconsin-specific fungicide information, click here for a list of fungicides registered for commercial use, or refer to Commercial Vegetable Production in Wisconsin (A3422), a guide available through the UW Extension Learning Store website.
 Or, for home garden fungicide recommendations, see Home Vegetable Garden Fungicides (XHT1211), a fact sheet available through the UW Plant Disease Diagnostic Clinic website.